Azure/azure-init/doc/configuration.md

 **Order of Merging:**

+1. Applies defaults from `Config::default()` as defined in `config.rs`.
-1. Loads `azure-init.toml` as the base configuration.
+2. Loads `azure-init.toml` as the base configuration, if present.
-2. Merges `.d` files in alphabetical order:
+3. Merges `.toml` files found from `azure-init.toml.d` in lexicographical order.
+The last file in the sorted order takes precedence.
    - `01-network.toml`
    - `02-ssh.toml`
    - `99-overrides.toml`
-3. Applies any CLI overrides if present.
+4. Applies any CLI overrides, either from a file or a directory.
-4. Fills in missing values with defaults from `config.rs`.

 ## Validation and Deserialization Process